 Other changes were less momentous though still conspicuous.
-In the riddles, 10 was the preferred value for the side of the square, remaining so until the sixteenth century CE; the favourite value in school was 30', and when an archaizing problem retained 10 it was interpreted as 10'.[60]
-Finally, as explained above (page 33), the hypothetical "somebody" asking a question was replaced by a professorial "I".
+In the riddles, 10 was the preferred value for the side of the square, remaining so until the six-teenth century c_E ; the favorite value in school was 30', and when an archaizing problem retained 10 it was interpreted as 10'.5 Finally, as explained above (page 34), the hypothetical "somebody" asking a question was replaced by a professorial "I."

-BM 13901 #23 (page 79), retaining "the four widths and the surface" (in that order) and the side 10 while changing its order of magnitude is thus a characteristic fossil pointing to the riddle tradition.
+BM 13901 #23 (page 75), retaining "the four widths and the surface" (in that order) and the side 10 while changing its order of magnitude, is thus a characteristic fossil pointing to the riddle tradition.
 Even its language is archaizing, suggesting the ways of surveyors not educated in the scribe school.
-Taking into account its position toward the end of the text (#23 of 24 problems, #24 being the most intricate of all), we may see it as something like "last problem before Christmas".
+Taking into account its position toward the end of the text (#23 of 24 problems, #24 being the most intricate of all), we may see it as something like "last problem before Christmas."

-It appears that the first development of the algebraic discipline took place in the Eshnunna region, north of Babylon, during the early decades of the 18th century; [61] from this area and period we have a number of mathematical texts that for once have been regularly excavated and which can therefore be dated.
+It appears that the first development of the algebraic discipline took place in the Eshnunna region, north of Babylon, during the early decades of the eighteenth century;6 from this area and period we have a number of mathematical texts that for once have been regularly excavated and which can therefore be dated.
 By then, Eshnunna was a cultural centre of the whole north-central part of Iraq; Eshnunna also produced the first law-code outside the Sumerian south.
-The text Db2-146 (below, page 135) comes from a site belonging to the Eshnunna kingdom.
+The text Db_2-146 (below, page 126) comes from a site belonging to the Eshnunna kingdom.